fortify-presales/fortify-sap-demo/README.md

 To make use of the container you will need a license key.
 This can be carried out as follows:

 - Retrieve the HARDWARE KEY for the container using the command:

   `docker exec a4h su - a4hadm -c "saplicense -get"`
-- Copy the hardware key.
+- Copy the hardware key
-- Get the license from minisap [https://go.support.sap.com/minisap/#/minisap], choosing the system A4H.
+- Get the license from [minisap](https://go.support.sap.com/minisap/#/minisap), choosing the system **A4H**
-- Click on Generate to download the file "A4H_Multiple.txt".
+- Click on Generate to download the file `A4H_Multiple.txt`
-- Copy the file into the container using the command:
+- Copy this file into the container using the command:

   `docker cp A4H_Multiple.txt a4h:/opt/sap/ASABAP_license​`
 - Restart the container using the command:

-  ` docker compose restart`
+  `docker compose restart`
-- When the container comes back up it should be licensed.
+- When the container comes back up it should be licensed

-#Then start the transaction `SLICENSE` to check the license(s) are valid.
+Note: if you want to check the license key has been installed, you can enter the `SLICENSE` transaction code in the SAP GUI.

 # Install Fortify SAP Extractor

-To install the Fortify SAP Extractor we need to go to the SAP Transport Management System as follows and delete the current configuration:
+To install the Fortify SAP Extractor we first need to re-create the TMS configuration as follows:

+- If not already logged in, login from the SAP GUI as User `SAP*`, Client `000`
 - Enter the transaction code `STMS`
-- Click on "Menu -> Extras -> Delete TMS Configuration"
+- Click on "**Menu -> Extras -> Delete TMS Configuration**"
-- Then clik on "Yes" to confirm
+- Then clik on "**Yes**" to confirm
-- Once completed you will be prompted to "Configure TransPort Domain"
+- Once completed you will be prompted to "**Configure TransPort Domain**"
-- Click on "Save"
+- Click on "**Save**"
-- Enter the same password twice, you can use the login password, e.g. `ABAPtr2023#00`
+- Enter a password twice, you can re-use the login password, e.g. `ABAPtr2023#00`
 - Click on "Continue"
-- Click on "Menu -> System Overview"
-- Click on the "Update Configuration" icon and select "Yes"

-Once completed, copy the application's files into the container using the following commands:
+Once completed, copy the Fortify SAP Extractor's files into the container using the following commands:

 ```
 docker cp files\SAP_Extractor\K900157.A4H a4h:/usr/sap/trans/cofiles